BytemarkHosting/byteback/README.md

 This command is part of the "attr" package in Debian.

+To restore a file you may use the `byteback-restore` command, which allows you to find all files matching a pattern via a command-like:

+    byteback-restore --file /etc/passwd

-To restore a file to the current directory, you need to run:
+To actually restore the file, to the current directory, run:

-  rsync -Prat --rsync-path='rsync --fake-super' byteback@mybackuphost.net:path/to/file .

-The --fake-super flag only applies to the "local" end, hence the need to specfy the rsync-path.
-You'll need to set up correct SSH permissions at the remote end for this to work.
+    byteback-restore --file /etc/passwd --revision=current

+Recursive restorations are supported too:

+    byteback-restore --file /srv --revision=current

 The trust model
 ---------------